stacks-network/docs/_develop/mining_enroll.md

 ## Complete the add and submission forms on App.co

-Make sure you enroll at least one business week in advance of the month you would first like your app to complete.
+Make sure you enroll in advance of the month you would first like your app to complete.
 You need only enroll in App Mining once.
 A single submission enrolls your app in the month you submit and every month following automatically.

 To apply, do the following: